 Back in 2010, Auckland’s governance model was complex and cumbersome, with a regional council and seven city authorities.
 The fragmented structure hindered the growth of the city in many ways – decision-making in policies and operations was slow and onerous, planning outcomes were incoherent and there were infrastructure deficits.

 “If you would have asked Aucklanders beforehand if they would rid themselves of the different councils and create a super city, they would have said ‘no’.
-There was not a high level of popular support,” recalls Mayor of Auckland, Len Brown.
-“But at the same time, most of them recognised that there was a problem with Auckland – that we argue too much, that we couldn’t agree on the way forward and we didn’t achieve things very quickly and particularly in the area of infrastructure.
+There was not a high level of popular support,” recalls then-Mayor of Auckland, Len Brown.
+“But at the same time, most of them recognised that there was a problem with Auckland – that we argue too much, that we could not agree on the way forward and we did not achieve things very quickly and particularly in the area of infrastructure.
 So the primary challenge was not so much setting the vision and plan as really getting Auckland moving into a mindset of change.”

 “If you would have asked Aucklanders beforehand … they would have said ‘no’.
 So the primary challenge was not so much setting the vision and plan as really getting Auckland moving into a mindset of change.”